a Letter with two or three inclosures was sent I think last Friday sevenight inclosed to

 Concerns & will certainly pay his respects to you.
 I got one number of Mr Grose's

-.
+nent publication.
 I see that the prints are of the size which will suit me. therefore he will give himself the trouble of picking one for the present my desiderata for

-Cumberland and Lancashire
+Cumberland and Lancashire1

 only I shall be content.
-I am going on forming a new set of my
+I am going on forming a new set of my scotch tours,2

 which I am impatient to put into half binding.